Hyper-FEOD: Sparse Hypergraph-Enhanced Frame-Event Object Detection with Fine-Grained MoE: Experiments

 \section{Experiments}

-In this section, we first elaborate on the experimental settings, including datasets, implementation details, and metrics, in Sec.~\ref{sec:setting}.
-Subsequently, quantitative comparisons between our proposed method and state-of-the-art approaches are presented in Sec.~\ref{sec:cmp}.
-In Sec.~\ref{sec:abla}, ablation experiments are performed to verify the effectiveness of each proposed module and validate the generalizability of our method.
-Finally, several visualization results are provided in Sec.~\ref{sec:vis}.
+In this section, we first elaborate on the experimental settings, including datasets, implementation details, and metrics.
+Subsequently, quantitative comparisons between our proposed method and SOTA approaches are presented.
+Ablation experiments are performed to verify the effectiveness of each proposed module.
+Finally, visualization results are provided.